tleja/StabilityR/README.md

 ```

 ***
 See `?stability` for more information.
-More detailed documentation is coming soon.